joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/10/02/adding-config-validation-to-kafka-kinesis-connector.md

         // Add others
     }

-We can then change the `FirehoseSinkConnector.config` method to return `FirehoseSinkConnectorConfig.CONFIG` and this updated config will be displayed when you try to validate your configuration against the REST API.
+We can then change the `FirehoseSinkConnector.config` method to return `FirehoseSinkConnectorConfig.CONFIG`, which contains the custom-built `ConfigDef` definition, and this updated config will be displayed when you try to validate your configuration against the REST API.

 <?prettify?>